MD-WERP/.github/profile/README.md

 This GitHub organisation is to allow for sharing of knowledge and capabilities associated with the above themes.

+The main Website for the program of work can be found [here](https://getinvolved.mdba.gov.au/murray-darling-water-and-environment-research-program)

+## Contribution Guidelines
+A big welcome and thank you for considering contributing to MD-WERP open source projects!
+It’s people like you that make it a reality for users in our community.
+- further details to come...
 <!--

 **Here are some ideas to get you started:**